So You Think You Can Dance (Vietnamese TV series) season 2

 Thử Thách cùng bước nhảy: So You Think You Can Dance season 2 is the second season of So You Think You Can Dance Vietnamese franchise.
-Chí Anh and Tuyết Minh come back to the judge position in the show with fellow guest judge John Huy, Việt Max, Viết Thành etc. Trấn Thành hosts the show once again, but he is absent during the first audition weeks, replaced temporarily by Trần Khởi My.
+Chí Anh and Tuyết Minh come back to the judge position in the show with fellow guest judge John Huy, Việt Max, Viết Thành etc. Trấn Thành hosts the show once again, but he is absent during the first audition weeks, replaced temporarily by Familiar Faces (Vietnam) season 1 winner Trần Khởi My.

 Auditions

 Open auditions for the season two are held bigger, in the following six locations:

 HCMC week

 The Ho Chi Minh City callbacks will be held in Ho Chi Minh City.
 116 participating contestants will be cut down through successive rounds to a Top 20 who will be announced live during a dancer showcase episode.